wmkm0113/Utils-JDK17/README.md

 ## Extension the file operate
 ### Zip file operate
 **Package**: org.nervousync.zip
-Developers can use ZipFile to create zip file, add file to zip or extract file from zip.
+Developers can use ZipFile to create a zip file, add files to the zip or extract file from zip.
 Supported split archive file, Chinese/Japanese/Korean comment and entry path, standard and AES encrypt/decrypt data.

 More usages: See org.nervousync.test.zip.ZipTest